July 28, 2022 4 min read

 Using speed signals will tell the crane operator to control the pace of the crane action.

-Move Slowly - Place one hand above the hand giving the signal.
+Move Slowly Hand Signal - Place one hand above the hand giving the signal.
 This tells the crane operator to slow the action he is doing or going to do.
 In this example, the signal is telling the operator to hoist slowly.

 Move Slowly, Hoist Slowly Hand Signal For Crane operators